freealise/freealise/ar/README.md

 //remove gizmo, kbrd, bg filter from hf
 //use photo with flash for mask without shadow, photo with no flash for mask with shadow and scene
   both against 255 medianblur bg in interpolator with color/shadow limits
-//use laplacian median blurred with window of own value for object removal
 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK

 //draw objects on pano and find depth map